Kraktoos/old-kraktoos.com/content/posts/distro-to-start-with/index.md

 ## Choosing a Distro

 There are three main types of Linux distros:
-- {{< logo src="debian.png" alt="Debian Logo" >}} **Debian-based distros**: These are known for their stability and reliability.
+- **Debian-based distros**: These are known for their stability and reliability.
 Examples include Ubuntu, Linux Mint, Pop!_OS, Zorin OS, and elementary OS.
-- {{< logo src="arch.png" alt="Arch Linux Logo" >}} **Arch-based distros**: These are known for being on the "bleeding-edge".
+- **Arch-based distros**: These are known for being on the "bleeding-edge".
 Examples include Artix, Manjaro, EndeavourOS.
-- {{< logo src="redhat.png" alt="Red Hat Logo" >}} **Red Hat-based distros**: These are known for being the good middle ground between stability and up-to-date software.
+- **Red Hat-based distros**: These are known for being the good middle ground between stability and up-to-date software.
 Examples include Fedora, CentOS, Nobara, Ultramarine, RisiOS, and RHEL.

 ### Tips for Choosing a Linux Distro
 - Use the same distro as your friends.
 This will make it easier to help them with their problems, and they can help you with yours.